thexeno/tt08-rgbw-controller/README.md

 # Welcome to my TinyTapeout TT08 ASIC RGBW Controller

-An RGBW controller made out of academic curiosity which involves different designs "beautifully" (well... as any digital design is) synchronized together to have an SPI to 4 channel PWM to control red, green, blue and white LEDs, to achieve a user requested color by generating sequentially the hue, tint and intensity.
+An RGBW controller made out of academic curiosity attempts which involves different designs "beautifully" (well...) synchronized together to have an SPI to 4 channel PWM converter and color generator to control red, green, blue and white LEDs from SPI request.
+To achieve a user requested color is generated internally the hue, tint and intensity via a custom CPU - and I guess I should specify it stands for Colorwheel Processing Unit.

 ![](/docs/layout_bw_edited.jpg)